 Switching to organic food is not so difficult as it might seem.
 The options for organic produce are plentiful.
 The only real issue is that it is often more expensive than other food.
 However, the more people buy it, the cheaper it will become.
 So there is no reason not to give it a go.

-Smoking is a real epidemic which we need to quash.
+Smoking is a real epidemic that we need to quash.
 The good news about smoking is that its use has diminished sharply over the past couple of decades.
 Nonetheless, there is still work to do.
 Tobacco still accounts for roughly one in six deaths worldwide.
-It is clear, then, that smoking is a real issue which has real consequences.
+It is clear, then, that smoking is a real issue that has real consequences.